mendix/docs/content/partners/siemens/mendix-on-mindsphere.md

 If you want to work with an example application, look at the following document:

-* [How to  Use the Siemens MindSphere Operations Insight Example App](mindsphere-example-app) - contains documentation and assistance in using the Operations Insight Example App available in the Marketplace
+* [How to  Use the Siemens MindSphere Operations Insight Example App](mindsphere-example-app) – this contains documentation and assistance in using the Operations Insight Example App available in the Marketplace